-The North Shore Players is a non-profit community theatre group that is dedicated to the performing arts and is now celebrating its 58th full year!
+The North Shore Players is a non-profit community theatre group that is dedicated to the performing arts and has been around since 1956!
 We have had over 35 years involvement with the Hogan Regional Center in Danvers, MA, including free performances and entertainment for the residents there.
 Over the years we have participated in the Danvers Family Festival, and performed at Heritage House, Hawks Manor, the Elks Club and several local restaurants.
 We aid other theatre groups with costumes, equipment and cast members.
 For the past 30 years the North Shore Players Scholarship Fund has annually provided one high school senior a grant to continue education in the performing arts.

 What Makes Us Different